Join the Coalition to

 - Routine screening is a simple and necessary step to preventing vitamin D deficiency, solving this epidemic, and protecting our children NOW and in future generations

-GrassrootsHealth is excited to be launching the Protect our Children NOW!
-Program in South Carolina.
+GrassrootsHealth is excited to be launching the Protect our Children NOW! project in South Carolina.
 As the leader of the world’s largest vitamin D outreach project (D*action), we are bringing our scientific, educational, and program resources to the South Carolina community to provide a proven approach to public health promotion, helping the community SHINE with the results of vitamin D health for pregnant women and their children.

 How do we solve it?